RebornForTrueLife/Courses/Gemo/Problem_Solving/specification.md

 			- Estimate time: 6 months

 		3. Fully Deploying phase
-			- Description: This phase will not be deployed until system of phase 2 is not sufficient for the increase of user number.
+			- Description: This phase will not be deployed until receiving enough proof from feedback, number of users that the application is useful and should be scaled.

 				> Keep Advertising